Governance and Administration

 President – 2016

 Dr. Sherri Green has had a successful career in both the North Carolina university system and as a senior manager in health focused non-profits.
-She holds a bachelor degree in social work from Warren Wilson College, a master degree in social work from the University of South Carolina in Columbia, a graduate diploma in acupuncture from the Jung Tao School of Classical Chinese Medicine, a graduate certificate in executive leadership coaching from North Carolina State University, and a Ph.D. in maternal and child health from the University of North Carolina at Chapel Hill, Gillings School of Global Public Health.
-Dr. Green has a strong track record in building health programs that have gained national attention, experience handling large multifaceted projects and programs, and a long career as an educator with bachelor, master, and doctoral students.
+She is a graduate of the Jung Tao School of Classical Chinese Medicine, and has a Ph.D. in Maternal and Child Health from the University of North Carolina at Chapel Hill, Gillings School of Global Public Health.
+Dr. Green has a strong track record in building health programs that have gained national attention, experience handling large multifaceted projects and programs, and a long career as a university educator.
 Dr. Green has served as principal investigator on numerous research and program grants, primarily focused on substance use disorders, trauma, and maternal and child health.
-She served as director of graduate studies for her department at UNC before coming to Jung Tao School.
 Dr. Green has been honored for her work as a community leadership mentor and as an innovative teacher.
-She acknowledges that these roles are near and dear to her heart, as is her life-long love of this medicine and pursuit of self-awareness through techniques such as those taught at Jung Tao.
+She brings with her a life-long love of this medicine and of the internal arts.

 Chris Osmond, PhD